tinkerbell/actions/README.md

 ...More will come I promise but if you are curious you can [join our contributors meeting, or our Slack channel](https://tinkerbell.org/community/).

+## Contribution

+... more will come...

+## Development

+To comfortably try and test this project you need to have nix and in particular nix-shell installed.

+You don't need to know how it works but we use it to double check that the required files are there.